-Narrative: Project Work Plan
+Narrative: Project Work Plan Continued

-Reviewers will look for.
+Reviewers will look for:

-- Are the proposed activities informed by relevant theory and practice? - Are the goals, assumptions, and risks clearly stated? - Do the identified staff, partners, consultants, and service providers possess the experience and skills necessary to complete the work successfully? - Are the time, financial, personnel, and other resources identified appropriate for the scope and scale of the project? - Is the proposed Performance Measurement Plan likely to generate the required measures of Effectiveness.
-Efficiency, Quality, and Timeliness? - If present, does the Digital Products Plan reflect appropriate practices and standards for creating and managing the types of digital products proposed? - Will the proposed methods for tracking the project's progress toward achieving the intended results allow course adjustments when necessary and result in reliable and measurable information about the results of the project?
+- Are the proposed activities informed by relevant theory and practice? - Are the goals, assumptions, and risks clearly stated? - Do the identified staff, partners, consultants, and service providers possess the experience and skills necessary to complete the work successfully? - Are the time, financial, personnel, and other resources identified appropriate for the scope and scale of the project? - Is the proposed Performance Measurement Plan likely to generate the required measures of Effectiveness, Efficiency, Quality, and Timeliness? - If present, does the Digital Products Plan reflect appropriate practices and standards for creating and managing the types of digital products proposed?